Performance Suspension Control Arms

-After about 90-100,000 miles, you’ll start to notice your control arms wearing down.
+After about 90-100,000 miles, you’ll start to notice your suspension control arms wearing down.
 This damage is exacerbated if you frequently run over large potholes or speed bumps.
 If your tires are also not wearing evenly, it might be the control arms’ doing.

 You’ll also notice steering wheel vibrations, which increase as you accelerate before they even out.
 The steering wheel will “wander” too, meaning the alignment has shifted so that the steering pulls in either direction.
 This is especially annoying for the driver because they constantly have to correct their steering.

 Finally, you’ll probably notice some clunking noises.
 This is a result of bushings and ball joints knocking together during takeoff, and it worsens as the control arm wears down.

 Our suspension control arms are made from the highest quality from trusted brands like SPL Parts and Ksport.
-If you need to replace your control arms for any reason, Springrates.com guarantees the best prices for Toyota, Subaru, Scion, Volkswagen, Acura, Honda and more.
+If you need to replace your suspension control arms for any reason, Springrates.com guarantees the best prices for Toyota, Subaru, Scion, Volkswagen, Acura, Honda and more.
 Shop our replacement suspension control arms today, or contact us with any questions.